-Most teachers

-have an area of

-computer usage.

-program has helped

-strengths and

-tool for the

-students to identify

-learning.
-This tool

-student to work

-agreed that our students

-strength in technology and

-They felt that the MAP testing

-to identify individual student

-weaknesses and is a great
+Most teachers agreed that our students have an area of strength in technology and computer usage.
+They felt that the MAP testing program has helped to identify individual student strengths and weaknesses and is a great tool for the students to identify learning.
+This tool student to work their efforts in most beneficial achievement.

-teachers to use in assisting

-deficiencies and improve

-allows both the teacher and

-smarter and it concentrates
+teachers to use in assisting deficiencies and improve allows both the teacher and smarter and it concentrates areas that would produce the results in student